 To understand the fundamentals of Ozempic and Wegovy, let’s dive into the details of the drug semaglutide.

-Ozempic was a major step forward in treating diabetes since it allowed patients to gain full control over their glucose levels with a single weekly injection.
-In comparison, most people living with type 2 diabetes needed daily insulin injections or oral medication before Ozempic came out.
+Ozempic was a major step forward in treating diabetes since it allowed patients to gain better control over their glucose levels with a single weekly injection.
+In comparison, before Ozempic came out, most people living with type 2 diabetes needed daily insulin injections or oral medication.

-What happened after semaglutide reached the market was a revolution.
+What happened after semaglutide reached the market as a diabetes treatment was a revolution.
 Diabetic patients were reporting significant weight loss almost as soon as they started their course of Ozempic.
-This led to the manufacturer conducting what came to be known as STEP (Semaglutide Treatment Effect in People with obesity) clinical trials.
-The last one was conducted with a pool of obese or overweight people with related comorbidities who were not diabetic.
-The trial group received weekly injections of 2.4 mg of semaglutide for comparison against a matching control group getting placebos.
+This led the manufacturer to conduct a randomized placebo-controlled trial – SELECT, that examined the long-term weight loss effects of semaglutide in obesity without diabetes.
+The last one was performed with a pool of obese people (BMI 30.0 or higher) and overweight people (BMI 27-29.9) with related comorbidities, such as obstructive sleep apnea, cardiovascular disease, high blood pressure problems.
+The participants were not diabetic.
+The placebo group received injections of inactive liquids and the trial group received weekly injections of full-strength Wegovy (2.4 mg semaglutide).
+Both groups were placed on controlled diet and exercise programs and were monitored weekly.

 It established clearly that participants getting semaglutide achieved an average weight loss of 17-18% of their body weight by the end of the 68-week trial.
 Just as impressive was that the weight was being shed in an almost straight line for more than three years, showing none of the classic plateaus characteristic of almost every other weight-loss program.
 On average, people on the program had lost 8% of their starting weight after one year, 12% after two years, and 16% after three years.